Halkerstone History, Family Crest & Coats of Arms

 Early Origins of the Halkerstone family

-Northumberland at Haggerston, a township, in the parochial chapelry of Ancroft, union of Berwick-upon-Tweed, Islandshire.
+The surname Halkerstone was first found in Northumberland at Haggerston, a township, in the parochial chapelry of Ancroft, union of Berwick-upon-Tweed, Islandshire.
 The place name was listed as Agardeston in 1196 and literally meant "estate of a family called Hagard," from the Middle English or Old French surname + "tun."
-CITATION[CLOSE]

 Early History of the Halkerstone family

 This web page shows only a small excerpt of our Halkerstone research.
 Another 89 words (6 lines of text) covering the years 1250, 1296, 1312, 1680, 1679, 1642, 1785, 1805 and 1680 are included under the topic Early Halkerstone History in all our PDF Extended History products and printed products wherever possible.

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Halkerstone occurred in many references, and spelling variations of the name found included Haggerston, Hagreston, Halkerston, Halkerstone, Hawkerston, Haxton, Hackston and many more.

 Early Notables of the Halkerstone family (pre 1700)

 Notable amongst the family name during their early history was Robert Haggerston, Lord of Haggerston in the year 1312; and the infamous David Hackston or Halkerstone (died 1680), a militant Scottish Covenanter, remembered mainly for his part in the murder of Archbishop James Sharp of St. Andrews in 1679.

 In 1642 Sir Thomas Haggerston was created the first baronet of Haggerston in the Baronetage of England.
 He held Haggerston Castle, but by 1785 Sir...